rnascimento10/descolaapp/README.md

 # Descola (LOGIN PAGE UI) - Powered with Flutter

-A beautful app for learn some concepts from ux on Flutter.
+A beautiful app for learn some concepts from ux on Flutter.

 ### Desing by myself